openresty/lua-nginx-module/README.markdown

         package.loaded.xxx = nil
         require('xxx')

-* 64-bit Darwin OS needs special linking options to use LuaJIT.
+* 64-bit Darwin OS (Mac OS X) needs special linking options to use LuaJIT.
 Change the line at the bottom of `config` file from

 		CORE_LIBS="-Wl,-E $CORE_LIBS"